Yash-Gavade/APP/README.md

 ## Acknowledgments

 - Flutter team for the amazing framework
-- ARCore team for AR capabilities
-- Google Maps team for location services
+- Firebase for backend services
-- All contributors and supporters
+- All contributors and supporters of the project